Home » Exams & Training » CESR entry to the Specialist Register » FAQs: CESR entry to the Specialist Register

 This is strongly recommended, preferably by a more senior occupational physician (OP) (with at least the MFOM qualification) acting in the same way as an Educational Supervisor does for a specialty trainee.
 He or she will ideally be trained in order to undertake this role.
 If you have someone acting for you in this capacity, you can inform FOM of this.
 At the very least, you should have a senior OP to mentor you.
 They may or may not work for the same organisation as you, but you are recommended to interact regularly with them and you will need the assistance of an OP in at least one organisation you work for who is able to observe your work directly (and who may then act as a referee when you apply for a CESR).

-FOM is encouraging senior OPs, such as RSAs, to offer advice to those interested in pursuing a CESR about the opportunities for gathering evidence in the course of their work and how this might be gained, if necessary, from various sources.
-FOM would also encourage employers of OPs (those who are in formal employment) who wish to apply for a CESR in due course to confirm their support for them in writing to FOM.
+FOM is encouraging senior OPs, such as RSAs, to offer advice to those interested in pursuing the Portfolio Pathway about the opportunities for gathering evidence in the course of their work and how this might be gained, if necessary, from various sources.
+FOM would also encourage employers of OPs (those who are in formal employment) who wish to apply for a CESR via the Portfolio Pathway in due course to confirm their support for them in writing to FOM.

 The Faculty of Occupational Medicine (FOM) e-portfolio is available for this purpose, as it is for specialty trainees, although other organised means of storing documents electronically would also be suitable.
 It is recommended that you collect and keep evidence as you go along.

-The Specialty Specific Guidance document for OM, which can be found on the GMC and FOM websites, and the document list on the CESR section of the FOM website give indications of what is required, although the OP supervising or mentoring you will also be able to guide you.
-The various pages on CESR on the GMC website should also be consulted.
+The Specialty Specific Guidance (SSG) documents for OM (one for the 2017 curriculum, one for the 2022 curriculum), which can be found on the GMC and FOM websites, give indications of what is required, although the OP supervising or mentoring you will also be able to guide you.
+The various Portfolio Pathway pages on the GMC website should also be consulted.

 You may be able to choose to follow either the 2017 or 2022 curriculum, according to eligibility criteria, similarly to the situation for trainees (see elsewhere on FOM website).

 Yes.
 These will need to be in the same format as for specialty training.
-The FOM website gives information about how these are to be done, in what numbers per year (if you are working full time) and the forms to be used.
+The FOM website and SSG give information about how these are to be done, in what numbers per year (if you are working full time) and the forms to be used.

-Yes.
-You will need to pass the exams which enable you to obtain the FOM’s Dip Occ Med and AFOM qualifications (similar to or identical to the MFOM Part 1 and Part 2 exams, respectively).
+FOM expects that you will take and pass the exams which enable you to obtain the FOM’s DOcc Med and AFOM qualifications (similar to or identical to the MFOM Part 1 and Part 2 exams, respectively).
+The SSG should be consulted.

 What if I have taken the Irish MFOM exams?